KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Basic path**:
 1. The user selects a course and a topic, then presses the “+” button on top of the 3rd column.
-2. The program opens the lesson creation form and requires the user to insert the name of the lesson, after that the lesson is created.
+2. The program displays the lesson creation form and requires the user to insert the name of the lesson, after that the lesson is created.
 A name is required in order to proceed.

 **Alternate path**:
 1. If the name used in step 2 is not valid, the user will be presented with a dialog box with an error that specifies the cause.